yasuke0x0/v2-and-eth-blocks-subgraphs-with-local-node/README.md

 }
 ```

+### Querying Block Data

-This query get data about the first 10 blocks
+This query gets data of the first 10 blocks
 ```graphql
 {
     blocks(first: 10) {